Financial Aid FAQ

 - If you drop below six course credits, the federal government considers you as enrolled at less than half-time status.
 Grants, scholarships, work-study eligibility and loans are all affected.

 - If all credits are dropped for the semester, the same outcome will occur as if you dropped below half-time status.
 All aid eligibility is affected.

 Is aid available to participate in a Study Abroad Program?

 Yes.
 Assuming the cost of the Study Abroad Program is greater than the cost of one semester at BW, then the difference between the two comparable semester charges is covered with extra financial aid.
 Of this extra amount of aid, one fourth is in gift assistance.
-Thus, if it cost $2,200.00 more to study in England than to stay at BW for a semester, there would be $550.00 in extra gift aid and $1,650.00 in additional loan assistance.
+For example, if it costs $2,200 more to study in England than to stay at BW for a semester, there would be $550 in extra gift aid and $1,650 in additional loan assistance.
 Only one semester of study abroad support is provided by the University.